Subscribe to Updates

 Keep in mind that keeping a damp and moist environment underneath the denture without daily removal of dentures will create a favorable place for development of fungal and bacterial overgrowth.
 The same candida fungus will cause oral thrush even in people who are not wearing dentures.

-You may not even realize the stomatitis is present occasionally since it is sometimes asymptomatic in some people.
+You may not even realize that stomatitis is present occasionally since it is sometimes asymptomatic in some people.
 During oral examinations, but, your dentist will diagnose the condition, so you prevent it from going undetected.

 What does denture stomatitis look like?

-If you remove your dentures, the area that dentures rest look red and inflamed.
+If you remove your dentures, the area that dentures rest looks red and inflamed.
 Generally, your palate, gum ridge (alveolar ridge) and any area under the dentures can be impacted by denture stomatitis.
 You may see fiery red skin in the form of just pinpoints of red congested patches or a reddening of skin of the entire area covered by dentures.
 Although denture stomatitis can be asymptomatic and show no symptoms, in most of the time, you may feel symptoms such as:

 • Pain